Pearson Hall (Miami University): Construction

 In 1986 The Biological Sciences Building was constructed in the previous location of Miami Universities historic Miami Field.
 The Ribbon Cutting Ceremony was held at 8 AM, on November 1, 1986.
 The attendance included many Ohio government officials, professors, donors, and Miami Staff.
 After opening the building was used for a variety of different science departments.

 In 1993 the Biological Sciences Building was later dedicated to Dr. Paul G. Pearson, who was the 18th president of Miami University.
 Dr. Pearson received the honor of having his name dedicated because the building was one of several major construction projects built during Pearson's presidency.
-Pearson Hall, being one of the more recently constructed buildings at Miami paved the way for a complete restructuring of Miami's landscape.
-Following its erections in 1986 a new engineering building psychology building, and the Farmer School of Business completed the “Academic Quadrangle” between Tallawanda, Patterson, and High.
+Pearson Hall, being one of the more recently constructed buildings at Miami, paved the way for a complete restructuring of Miami's landscape.
+Following its erection in 1986, a new engineering building, psychology building, and the Farmer School of Business completed the “Academic Quadrangle” between Talawanda, Patterson, and High.